ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/cable.rst

 Cable file
 ==========

-The cable configuration file allows to create a cable geometry with shielding from a JSON file.
+The cable configuration file allows you to create a cable geometry with shielding from a JSON file.

 This file can be created using the following command: